Birational geometry and localisation of categories: Introduction

-In order to simplify the exposition, we have restricted ourselves in this introduction to smooth varieties over a field of characteristic $0$.
-This is because our main theorems rely on Hironaka's resolution of singularities.
-In reality, just as in \cite{loc}, we work in a slightly greater generality, considering a subcategory $\sC$ of the category $\Var(F)$ of all $F$-varieties, where $\sC$ is supposed to have good permanence properties with respect to the set $S_b$ or $S_b^p$.
-This allows us to obtain at least some results which are independent of resolution of singularities.
-One should be aware, however, that the natural functor $S_b^{-1}\Sm(F)\to S_b^{-1}\Var(F)$ is \emph{not} an equivalence of categories, even in characteristic $0$: this was already observed in \cite[Rk.
-8.11]{loc}.
+This is more or less where we were in the first version of this paper \cite{Birat0}, except for the use of the categories $\Sm_*$ and $\place_*$ which allow us to state results in any characteristic; in \cite{Birat0}, we also proved Theorem \ref{T1} when $\car F=0$, using resolution of singularities and a complicated categorical method.\footnote{Another way to prove Theorem \ref{T1} in characteristic $0$, which was our initial method, is to define a composition law on $R$-equivalence classes by brute force (still using resolution of singularities) and to proceed as in the proof of Proposition \ref{leq1}.}

+The second approach is to construct a functor $\dv^\op\to S_b^{-1}\Sm$ directly.
+Here the new and decisive input is the recent paper of Asok and Morel \cite{a-m}, and especially the results of its \S 6: they got the insight that, working with discrete valuations of rank $1$, all the resolution that is needed is ``in codimension $2$''.
+We implement their method in \S \ref{HR} of the present paper, which leads to a rather simple proof of Theorems \ref{T1} and \ref{T2} in any characteristic.
+Another key input is a recent uniformisation theorem of Knaf and Kuhlmann \cite{knaf-kuhlmann}.

-Let us now describe the contents of this paper in more detail.
-Most of our arguments are categorical in nature, hence the geometrical properties used here are mostly basic and formal (basic does not mean elementary, as resolution of singularities plays an essential r\^ole!).
-We start by setting up our notation in Section \ref{s1}, which ends with a nontrivial result (Theorem \ref{sb=sr}).
-In Section \ref{pvr}, we put on the Zariski-Samuel ``abstract Riemann surface of a field" a structure of locally ringed space, and prove that it is a cofiltered inverse limit of proper models viewed as schemes (we could not find this done in the literature).
-For a precise statement, see Theorem \ref{plim}.
-This provides a first relationship between places and morphisms of varieties (Proposition \ref{psigma}).
-In Section \ref{s3}, we introduce the incidence category $\SmP(F)$ sitting in the larger category $\VarP(F)$, the forgetful functors $\VarP(F)\to \Var(F)$ and $\VarP(F)\to \place(F)^\op$, and prove elementary results on these functors (see Lemmas \ref{l6} and \ref{l2bis}).
-In Section \ref{eqcat} we prove the results of Theorem \ref{T2}, in a greater generality: the main result is Theorem \ref{t3.1}.
+Let us now describe the contents in more detail.
+We start by setting up notation in Section \ref{s1}, which ends with Theorem \ref{T3}.
+In Section \ref{s3}, we introduce the incidence category $\SmP$ sitting in the larger category $\VarP$, the forgetful functors $\VarP\to \Var$ and $\VarP\to \place^\op$, and prove elementary results on these functors (see Lemmas \ref{l6} and \ref{l2bis}).
+In Section \ref{pvr}, we endow the abstract Riemann variety with the structure of a locally ringed space, and prove that it is a cofiltered inverse limit of proper models, viewed as schemes (Theorem \ref{plim}): this ought to be well-known but we couldn't find a reference.
+We apply these results to construct in \S\ref{s4} the functor \eqref{psi*}, using calculus of fractions.
+In section \ref{eqcat}, we study calculus of fractions in greater generality; in particular, we obtain a partial calculus of fractions in $S_b^{-1}\Sm_*$ in Proposition \ref{p3.4}.